kuzzleio/kuzzle/doc/2/plugins/plugin-context/errors/kuzzleerror/index.md

 ### errorName

-The `errorName` property is a concatenation of 3 levels of precision from where your error come from.
+The `errorName` property is a concatenation of 3 levels of precision; explaining where an error comes from.
 For an `errorName` `plugins.foobar-plugins.some_error`, you have `plugins` as domain, `foobar-plugins` as subdomain and `some_error` as error.